ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/client-api/operations/append-and-delete.dotnet.markdown

 {PANEL: Usage}

+**Flow**:

 * Prepare the Append and Delete operations:
     * Create an instance of `TimeSeriesOperation.AppendOperation` to define an Append action.
     * Create an instance of ` TimeSeriesOperation.DeleteOperation` fo define a Delete action.
 * Create an instance of `TimeSeriesOperation` and pass it the the time series name.
     * Call `TimeSeriesOperation.Append` to add the Append operation.
     * Call `TimeSeriesOperation.Delete` to add the Delete operation.
 * Create a `TimeSeriesBatchOperation` instance and pass it:
    * The document ID
    * The `TimeSeriesOperation` object
 * Execute the `TimeSeriesBatchOperation` operation by calling `store.Operations.Send`

+**Note**:

 * All the added Append and Delete operations will be executed in a single-node transaction.
 * Delete actions are executed **before** Append actions.
 As seen in [this example](../../../../document-extensions/timeseries/client-api/operations/append-and-delete#append--delete-entries-in-the-same-batch).
+* Appending entries to a time series that doesn't yet exist yet will create the time series.
+* An exception will be thrown if the specified document does Not exist.

 {PANEL/}